 Given that all display mediums (screen, print) only show images as raster graphics, vector graphics have to be converted (rasterisation) before they can be depicted.
 Depending on the described object’s complexity, this step may be costly in terms of both time and computing capacity.

 There’s a wide selection of graphic programs for creating and editing both raster and vector graphics; these support a range of specific file formats.
 The following chart shows a sample of common graphic formats and editing programs.

 Vector graphics’ ability to be scaled up without loss of quality makes them especially well-suited for displaying diagrams, company logos, geometric figures, fonts, icons, and technical drawings.
 On the other hand, complex images, like digital photos featuring different color and brightness values, cannot be depicted without losses to quality.
 Here, it’s best to use pixel graphics.

 Rasterization and image tracing (vectorization)

 While converting vector graphics into pixel graphics generally isn’t a difficult task, the reversal of this procedure can be quite demanding.
-Image tracing a raster graphic is either carried out by manually tracing it or with the help of a vectorization program, like Xara Xtreme or Inkscape, which feature functions like Bitmap Tracer or Potrace.
-Such conversions are especially error prone due to the fact that the image tracing programs only mimic the complex color gradients and brightness curves of pixel graphics.
+Image tracing a raster graphic is either carried out by manually tracing it or with the help of a vectorisation program, like Xara Xtreme or Inkscape, which feature functions like Bitmap Tracer or Potrace.
+Such conversions are especially error prone due to the fact that the image tracing programs only mimic the complex colour gradients and brightness curves of pixel graphics.
 These are displayed in distinct bands in a process known as banding.